barseghyanartur/django-dash/README.rst

 >>>     def __init__(self, *args, **kwargs):
 >>>         super(MemoForm, self).__init__(*args, **kwargs)

-Now, that everything is ready, make your that both layout and the plugin modules are added to ``INSTALLED_APPS`` for your projects' Django settings.
+Now, that everything is ready, make sure your that both layout and the plugin modules are added to ``INSTALLED_APPS`` for your projects' Django settings.

 >>> INSTALLED_APPS = (